mercari/widebullet/SPEC.md

 # Specification for Widebullet

-Widebullet is the proxy server between JSON-RPC and RESTful API server.
+Widebullet is RESTful API gateway with JSON-RPC.
 It accepts a HTTP request based JSON-RPC.

 ## API